Solid-state platform for cooperative quantum dynamics driven by correlated emission: Introduction

-While dissipative processes are detrimental in entanglement generation schemes relying on coherent interactions, recent progress at light-matter interfaces have shown that correlated dissipation can be harnessed to realize new dynamical states of matter and quantum applications~\cite{asenjo2017exponential,reitz2022cooperative,chang2014quantum,sipahigil2016integrated,chang2018colloquium,pivovarov2020quantum,reitz2022cooperative,PhysRevX.7.031024,facchinetti2016storing,shahmoon2020quantum,bettles2016cooperative,kornovan2016collective,sutherland2016collective,jenkins2012controlled,shahmoon2017cooperative,facchinetti2016storing,marino2022universality,seetharam2022dynamical}.
-In light-matter platforms, atomic emitters interact with each other through the emission or absorption of \textit{real photons} in a shared photonic reservoir, as illustrated in Fig.~\ref{Fig11}.
-When multiple quantum emitters radiate in the shared bath, the collective spontaneous emission rate of an ensemble of atomic emitters may be enhanced (\textit{superradiance}) or suppressed (\textit{subradiance}) compared to that of an isolated emitter~\cite{dicke1954coherence,gross1982superradiance}, i.e., a signature of quantum cooperative behavior.
-The properties of superradiant and subradiant states are currently under intense investigation due to their potential for applications ranging from superradiant lasers~\cite{meiser2009prospects,bohnet2012steady} to quantum-enhanced metrology~\cite{{facchinetti2016storing,ostermann2013protected,manzoni2018optimization}} and quantum-information processing and storage~\cite{verstraete2009quantum,RevModPhys.90.031002}.
+While the coupling between a quantum system and its environment has traditionally been regarded as a hindrance to the development of emerging quantum technologies, recent breakthroughs in the field of light-matter interfaces have shown that correlated dissipation acting on an ensemble of qubits can be harnessed to realize new dynamical states of matter with a broad range of functionalities~\cite{asenjo2017exponential,chang2014quantum,sipahigil2016integrated,chang2018colloquium,pivovarov2020quantum,reitz2022cooperative,shahmoon2020quantum,bettles2016cooperative,kornovan2016collective,sutherland2016collective,jenkins2012controlled,shahmoon2017cooperative,facchinetti2016storing,marino2022universality,seetharam2022dynamical}.
+In light-matter interfaces, atomic emitters interact with each other through the emission or absorption of photons in a common photonic reservoir.
+When multiple quantum emitters radiate in the shared bath, they can correlate giving rise to a form of cooperative relaxation dynamics of the qubit ensemble, whose emission rate is initially enhanced (\textit{superradiance}) compared to that of an isolated atom~\cite{meiser2009prospects,bohnet2012steady}.
+Superradiant states usually decay into \textit{subradiant} states, i.e., many-body states with weak coupling to the environment, whose quantum correlations can be harnessed for potential applications ranging from quantum-enhanced metrology~\cite{{facchinetti2016storing,ostermann2013protected,manzoni2018optimization}} to quantum-information processing and storage~\cite{verstraete2009quantum,chang2018colloquium,koshino2020protection}.
+At the same time, the spatial profile of correlated dissipation is relatively constrained in quantum optical setups, and experimental demonstrations to effectively utilize subradiance remain limited to date~\cite{rui2020subradiant,srakaew2023subwavelength}.